bocodigitalmedia/boco-library-demo/README.md

 ## Documents JSON

-You can modify the documents available by changing `documents.json` in the root directory.
+You can modify the documents available by changing `documents.json` in the `data` directory.

 ## Administration

 The library can be managed using a simple REST interface at http://localhost:3000/documents

 ### List documents

 ```
 GET /documents
 {